-Meet Meg Sparacino, MSW
+Meet Meg Sparacino, LSW

-River North Virtual
+Lakeview River North Virtual

 Meg has worked with a diverse range of clients, including adolescents, families, and adults, tailoring her approach to meet the unique needs of each population.
 In addition to traditional therapy methods, Meg brings a holistic perspective to her work.
 Her approach is compassionate, strengths-based, and personalized—designed to meet each person where they are and support them in moving toward where they want to be.
 She strives to create a collaborative, safe, and supportive environment where clients feel heard, respected, and empowered.